neelabhca/IITB_DS/README.md

 # IITB_DS
-datascinse for Python with IITB
+data science for Python with IITB